Resolution of Shareholders Fill out the template

 Fill out the template

-A Shareholders' Resolution is a written document that describes the actions taken by the shareholders (or stockholders) of a corporation.
-The document highlights formal decisions made by shareholders.
-There are two types of resolutions:
+A Shareholders' Resolution is a written document that describes the actions taken by the shareholders of a corporation.
+The resolution highlights formal decisions made by shareholders and proves that the action taken by the shareholders on behalf of the corporation was approved.

 Shareholders ultimately control the corporation through their ownership of shares with voting rights, and they have the power to vote for the election and dismissal of the board of directors, and the power to review and approve the corporation's financial statements, among other things.